Our History: Fort Vancouver Regional Libraries

 1865

-Vancouver Catholic Library Association begins service
+Vancouver Catholic Library Association service began.

 1891

-Vancouver Public Library is established
+Vancouver Public Library is established.

 1909

-Carnegie-funded library opens in Vancouver
+Carnegie-funded library opened in Vancouver.

 1915

-Goldendale Free Public Library opens
+Goldendale Free Public Library opened.

 1926

-Woodland Community Library service begins
+Woodland Community Library service began.

 1929

-White Salmon library founded by Women’s Club
+White Salmon Library founded by the Women’s Club.

 The Dream of Library Access for All (1930s–1940s)